Chapter 1

 They should also know when it’s acceptable to contact others and be contacted themselves — and when it isn’t.
 Having a cut-off point in the evening allows everyone to switch off and return the following day feeling refreshed, as well as cutting down on screen time.
 Encourage everyone to use the ‘do not disturb’ feature or status updates to let others know when they will and won’t respond.
 Even customising notifications so only essential ones come through can be a huge help.

 You may also decide to have no meetings during certain working hours, giving employees windows of uninterrupted time in which to work.
+With 68% of employees lacking uninterrupted focus time during the workday, this could be a real game-changer.

 Too many messages, notifications and emails can be a distraction from work, and can also lead to employees feeling overwhelmed.